Adeel Ahmed: Pakistan Telecommunication

+Pakistan Premier League

 Ahmed scored his first goal of newly formed Pakistan Premier League against Karachi Port Trust in a 3–2 loss.
 His second goal of the season was against Mauripur Baloch scoring in 83rd minute.
 On 1 October 2004, Ahmed scored a brace against Wohaib.
 Ahmed's last goal of the season was in the last game of the season against Allied Bank.
 Ahmed ended his season with five goals in thirty appearances.
 Ahmed ended his season with winning the 2005 National Football Challenge Cup.
 Ahmed scored the opening goal in the opening game against Sindh Government Press in a 1–0 victory.
 His second goal was against National Bank finding the goal in the 11th minute.
 Ahmed scored four goals against Higher Education Commission in a 9–2 victory.
 He scored his first goal in 45th minute, with second, third and fourth in 81st, 87th and 89th minute respectively.
 In the final game of second stage Ahmed scored a brace against Karachi Port Trust.
 Ahmed scored his team's second in 32nd minute against Khan Research Laboratories in the semi-finals.
 Ahmed won his second National Challenge Cup title after Pakistan Telecommunication won the finals 2–1 with Ahmed scoring in the 11th minute.

 In his last season with Pakistan Telecommunication, Ahmed scored eight goals in 22 matches, which included a hat-trick and a brace against Afghan Chaman and Pakistan Public Work Department.
 Ahmed won the Player of the Year award for 2005–06 season.

 Khan Research Laboratories

 Ahmed along with his attacking partner Muhammad Essa joined Khan Research Laboratories after Pakistan Telecommunication was dissolved by the parent organisation at the end of 2005–06 season.
 Ahmed scored his first goal the Khan Research Laboratories in his second match against Pakistan Navy in a 1–0 victory on 14 September 2006.
 He scored in a 2–2 draw with National Bank.
 He scored his last goal of the season against Pakistan Army in a 1–0 win.
 His first season with Rawalpindi outfit ended with five goals in 20 matches.
 Ahmed became the first and only player to win consecutive Player of the Year awards when he won the award for his 2006–07 season.

 In 2007–08 season Ahmed scored his first goal in his fourth match against newly promoted Pakistan Railways, scoring the lone goal of the match in 5th minute.
 Ahmed scored his sixth career hat-trick against Pakistan Television, finding the back of the net in 56th, 63rd and 81st minute.
 His league season ended with four goals in 26 appearances.
 In 2008 National Football Challenge Cup, he scored in a 1–0 win over Pak Elektron, scoring once in six games as Khan Research Laboratories finished runners-up to Pakistan Navy.
-After the end of the season, Ahmed retired from football.
+After the end of the season where he contracted a serious knee injury, Ahmed retired from football.